Convert a civil partnership to a civil marriage

 - the couple bring evidence of their identity, proof of address and the original civil partnership registration certificate

 - a legal declaration will be drawn up for signature at a later date, but not more than one year after the appointment

 - the couple sign the declaration confirming they have not dissolved their civil partnership, and that they both wish to convert their civil partnership into a marriage – this must be done in front of a Superintendent Registrar (including those taking place in a Religious Building)

 - a ceremony can then be conducted by the Superintendent Registrar at the Register Office or Approved Premise, or by the minister for the Religious Building

 - after the ceremony the Superintendent Registrar will register the declaration online and a marriage certificate will be posted to the couple

 Single stage process

-- The full fee for conversion at a register office is £45 plus £4 for each certificate requested at the appointment; certificates requested after the appointment are £10 each
+- The full fee for conversion at a register office is £45 plus £11 for each marriage certificate required

 The two stage process

 - Fee of £27 for step one of this process, payable by all couples when they attend the appointment to see the Superintendent Registrar and produce their required documents